Mavgician/e-commerce-vercel-react/README.md

 This branch is a "To be maintained" version of the original ConFlix project where new features and revamps will be developed after the final project has been submitted, recorded, and graded.

-# This will be treated as a practice repository for the developer.
+### This will be treated as a practice repository by the developer.

 ## Requirements